gaalha/Cristina-ColorScheme/README.md

 Cristina Color Scheme
 =====================

-Cristina is a color-scheme based on 1317 for dark Sublime Text
+Cristina is a color-scheme inspired by [1317](https://github.com/MarkMichos/1337-Scheme) for dark Sublime Text

 ## Screenshots: ##